North Hollywood shootout: Shootout

-At the same approximate time, LAPD gunfire struck the Heckler & Koch rifle that Phillips was firing, rendering it inoperable with a bullet impact to the receiver, the magazine had been jammed in the magwell as a result.
+At the same approximate time, LAPD gunfire struck the Heckler & Koch rifle that Phillips was firing, rendering it inoperable with a bullet impact to the receiver, causing the magazine to become jammed in the mag well.
 Phillips discarded it and rearmed himself with another Type 56 rifle from the trunk of the sedan.

 Arrival of SWAT team

 After LAPD radio operators received the second "officer down" call from police at the shootout, a tactical alert was issued.
 An LAPD Metropolitan Division SWAT team (Donnie Anderson, Steve Gomez, Peter Weireter, and Richard Massa) arrived 18 minutes after the shooting had begun.
 They were armed with AR-15s, and wore running shoes and shorts under their body armor, as they had been on an exercise run when they received the call.
 Upon arrival, they commandeered a nearby armored car (driven by Hector Quevedo and David Campbell), which was used to extract wounded civilians and officers from the scene.